 If your answer is a ‘yes’, you are one of the many tech-savvy businesses.
 And, if your answer is a ‘no’, then you could be making the biggest blunder.
 How?
 Let’s see.

 Don’t you send emails to your colleagues and customers?
-Don’t you scroll Facebook, Twitter, WhatsApp or Skype?
-So, if you indulge in these internet surfing activities, you are surely a cloud platform user.
-On a cloud platform, you are assured that the photos that you post, documents that you share and data that you store are absolutely safe and secure.
+Don’t you use Facebook, Twitter, WhatsApp, or Skype?
+So, if you indulge in these internet activities, you are a cloud platform user.
+On a cloud platform, you are assured that the photos you post, documents you share, and data you store are safe and secure.

 We cannot imagine a life without cloud computing.

-Small and mid-sized businesses are fortunate enough to invest in subscription-based cloud-based software which manage every piece of data in a hassle-free manner.
+Small and mid-sized businesses are fortunate enough to invest in subscription-based cloud-based software which manages every piece of data in a hassle-free manner.

 However, there are still many SMBs that find cloud technology nebulous.
-In a survey conducted by Wakefield (a market research firm), 54% of the small and mid-sized businesses informed that they never used cloud technology in their business processes.
-However, it was later found that 95% of this figure were already a part of the cloud platform and they were unaware of this fact.
+In a survey conducted by Wakefield (a market research firm), 54% of the small and mid-sized businesses stated they had never used cloud technology in their business processes.
+However, it was later found that 95% of this figure was already a part of the cloud platform and they were unaware of this fact.

-It is true that SMBs resist changes, as they fear cost and risks.
+SMBs indeed resist changes, as they fear cost and risks.
 They are unaware of its aftermath.
-In this blog, we will demystify the basics of cloud computing and how can it help SMBs grow and flourish while saving time and money.
+In this blog, we will demystify the basics of cloud computing and how it can help SMBs grow and flourish while saving time and money.